haydenull/logseq-plugin-agenda/README.md

 Subscription is the same as a custom calendar configuration, except that there is no query and url are added.

 > At present, only simple events are supported, and there are no functions such as periodic events.

-**Some of the subscription calendars(eg: Google Calendar) has corss origin policy.
-The Plugin runs in an iframe with lsp protocol when it installed from the Marketplace, and the iframe can't access the calendar API.
-You can download the plugin from [release](https://github.com/haydenull/logseq-plugin-agenda/releases) and load it manually.**